ConnectEverything/client-tools/CLOUDFLARE.md

 I added an MX of `0 .` to disable inbound email.
 The SRV support isn't flexible enough to let us publish `_client._smtp`.

+DNS history is kept via periodic state-dumps in the `ops-info` repository, in the `StateDumps/DNS/` directory.
+See the `dump_cloudflare` script there.

 ### misc other